 Sadly, climate change and human impact is slowly killing the largest living organism on earth: the 2,300km-long eco-system is made up of thousands of reefs and hundreds of islands- all formed out of hard and soft coral.
 Listed as a World Heritage-listed site in 1981, a menagerie of incredible creatures including turtles, sharks, dolphins, fish of every colour call this Wonder of the World “home”.
 There are many different ways of exploring it, and many operators are trying to become as sustainable as possible to preserve this Reef.
 Try a scenic flight above it, skydiving down to it, sailing through it or even scuba diving or snorkelling amongst it: just please be mindful of respecting it.

 Sail Around the Whitsundays

-The Whitsunday Islands are one of the most popular destinations for tourists and locals alike.
+The Whitsunday Islands are one of the most popular destinations for tourists and locals alike and should be on the Australian bucket list for international students .
 Famous for their pure white sand and crystal-clear waters, most famous of all is Whitehaven Beach, a 9kms stretch of white sand that will take your breath away (and look great on the ‘gram).
 You can do a day trip from tourist town Airlie Beach or something a little longer to get to know the place.